goderich/dissertation/dissertation.md

 Although the question of Atayal subgrouping has been answered, I have uncovered new unsolved problems along the way that provide excellent avenues of further research.
 On the synchronic phonological side, the interactions between different vowel alternation processes in Matu'uwal, namely hiatus resolution and rhythmic vowel reduction (see @sec:matuuwal-hiatus-resolution), are quite complex.
 An in-depth look is needed to unravel that mystery.

 On the historical linguistic side, there is the conundrum of several Proto-Austronesian phonemes having multiple reflexes in Proto-Atayal (and Proto-Atayalic) without any apparent conditioning factors.
 For example, Proto-Austronesian word-initial \*S is reflected as Proto-Atayal \*s in some cases, but as \*h in others, in identical environments.
 Several other Proto-Austronesian phonemes also have multiple reflexes, most notably PAn \*j, which has a null reflex in some words but surfaces as Proto-Atayal \*g in others (sound correspondences between PAn and Proto-Atayal are presented in @sec:pan-to-proto-atayal).
 Future research in historical Austronesian linguistics will have to account for these irregularities.

+Even though this dissertation presents a reconstruction of the phonology of Proto-Atayal and a sizeable vocabulary, some aspects of the protolanguage are yet to be reconstructed.
+These include its pronominal system, nominal case markers, and derivational morphology.
+Future work on Proto-Atayal could concentrate on these aspects.

 # References {.unnumbered}